TheBoyMoe/DataScience-Repo/CodeAcademy-Data-Science/03-NumPy/notes/02-stats-in-numpy.md

 - 3rd quartile (75th percentile) - np.percentile(array, 75)
 - maximum value

 The difference between the 1st and 3rd percentiles is called the `interquartile range`.
-50% of the data set will lie within this range. the smaller the value, the less 'variance' in the data set - the less spread out the data is, and vice versa.
+50% of the data set will lie within this range.
+The smaller the value, the less 'variance' in the data set - the less spread out the data is, and vice versa.

 ```py
 d = [1, 2, 3, 4, 4, 4, 6, 6, 7, 8, 8]